Skip to main content

 1

-Read the Taxonomy Guide for detailed configuration instructions
+Read Data Definition Structure for detailed configuration instructions.

 2

-Check out example taxonomies for common document types
+Check out Data Definition examples for common document types.

 3

-Create your first taxonomy in a Kodexa project and test with sample documents
+Create your first Data Definition in a Kodexa project and test it with sample documents.

 4

-Use extraction results to improve semantic definitions and validation rules
+Use extraction results to improve semantic definitions, validation rules, and review behavior.